richardanaya/leptos_three/README.md

 # leptos_three

-A prototype of creating a React Three Fiber like experience with Leptos and ThreeJS
+A prototype of creating a React Three Fiber like experience with Leptos, ThreeJS, WebAssembly, and Rust!

 I wanted to show how i'd create an experience like